-I believe the most difficult idea parents with an older child struggle with is how we will be able to give the same attention to our older child now that two babies require their full time and energy.
-Trying to keep normalcy and consistency is incredibly important for older sister or brother to feel as loved as ever.
-Keeping life as normal to them, in spite of the reality of our new family, is key for our firstborns.
+I believe the most difficult thing parents with an older child struggle with is how to give the same attention to their older child now that two babies require their full time and energy.
+Trying to keep normalcy and consistency is incredibly important for an older sister or brother to feel as loved as ever.
+Keeping life normal to them, despite the reality of our new family, is key for our firstborns.
 Here are a few tips that will help navigate new life with twins +1!

 1. Gifts Between Siblings